dorianclay/blokboi/README.md

 ![blokboi sketch](img/Animated_Demo.gif)

 # Installation
-This repository uses the lightweight [Loguru][logurugit] logging package as a submodule.
-To clone *Blokboi* and *Loguru*, run the following:
+This repository uses the several C++ packages as submodules.
+To clone *Blokboi* and the submodules such as *Loguru*, run the following:
 ```bash
 git clone --recurse-submodules -j8 git@github.com:glxiia/blokboi
 ```